-- Pattern for long women’s summer dress is constructed in professional program for clothing pattern development and it is available in sizes 32 – 46 and 48 – 60 (find size chart below).
+- This dress pattern is constructed in a professional program for clothing pattern development and it is available in sizes 32–46 and 48–60 (find size chart below).

 You can also use:

 - Linen fabrics

 - You can also use lace to sew a beautiful and light version of the dress.
 It is necessary to add lining to the lace version.
 I’m generally in favor of using natural materials, so I highly recommend sewing the lining from viscose.
 Viscose is a bit prone to crumpling, but it is airy and very comfortable to wear.
 (If you use “plastic” lace with “plastic” lining, you will feel uncomfortable and sweaty in summer…)